 Portable onsite accommodation can also be a good place to store any emergency first aid.
 As construction work often involves handling dirty or dusty objects, it is good to ensure that there is a place where good hygiene is maintained so any wounds can be treated with a minimum risk of infection.

-As well as our mobile welfare units in London, we also offer steel container hire in London for keeping your tools safe during a project.
-We have various anti-vandal solutions too if theft is a concern, and we recommend that you contact us for more information regarding our services.
+As well as our mobile welfare units in London, we also offer site cabin hire and steel storage hire in London for keeping your tools safe during a project.
+We have various anti-vandal units too if theft is a concern, and we recommend that you contact us for more information regarding our services.